 Environmental Protection Agency (EPA).

-The Environmental Protection Agency has submitted an information collection request (ICR), Registration of Fuels and Fuel Additives: Health-Effects Research Requirements for Manufacturers (Renewal) (EPA ICR No. 1696.07, OMB Control No. 2060-0297) to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act (44 U.S.C.
-3501 et seq.).
-This is a proposed extension of the ICR, which is currently approved through August 31, 2013.
-Public comments were previously requested via the Federal Register (78 FR 11869) on February 20, 2013 during a 60-day comment period.
+The Environmental Protection Agency (EPA) has submitted an information collection request (ICR), Registration of Fuels and Fuel Additives: Requirements for Manufacturers (EPA ICR Number 0309.16, OMB Control Number 2060-0150) to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act (PRA).
+This is a proposed extension of the ICR, which is currently approved through January 31, 2020.
+Public comments were previously requested via the Federal Register on April 12, 2019 during a 60-day comment period.
 This notice allows for an additional 30 days for public comments.
 A fuller description of the ICR is given below, including its estimated burden and cost to the public.
-An Agency may not conduct or sponsor and a person is not required to respond to a collection for information unless it displays a currently valid OMB control number.
+An agency may not conduct or sponsor and a person is not required to respond to a collection of information unless it displays a currently valid OMB control number.

-Submit your comments, referencing Docket ID Number EPA-HQ-OAR-2006-0525, to (1) EPA online using www.regulations.gov (our preferred method), by email to firstname.lastname@example.org, or by mail to: EPA Docket Center, Environmental Protection Agency, Mail Code 28221T, 1200 Pennsylvania Ave.
-NW., Washington, DC 20460, and (2) OMB via email to email@example.com.
+Submit your comments, referencing Docket ID No. EPA-HQ-OAR-2006-0894, to (1) EPA online using www.regulations.gov (our preferred method), by email to email@example.com, or by mail to: EPA Docket Center, Environmental Protection Agency, Mail Code 28221T, 1200 Pennsylvania Ave.
+NW, Washington, DC 20460, and (2) OMB via email to firstname.lastname@example.org.
 Address comments to OMB Desk Officer for EPA.